dymmond/edgy/docs/queries/queries.md

 This is a performance booster which results in a single more complex query but means

-later use of foreign-key relationships won’t require database queries.
+later use of foreign-key relationships won't require database queries.

 A simple query: